Hermit888/Write2Predict/README.md

 `AI Training Model/emnist_cnn.pth` stores the model parameters and the total number of classes.

 # Website
 The web contains an canvas that allows the user to draw a character on it.
 After that, users can press `predict` button to get the predicted result of the CNN model.
-If there is nothing on canvas, the error will pop up.
+If there is nothing on canvas, the error will pop up.<br>
+write2predict-demo.streamlit.app/